Refined Topological Strings on Local $\mathbb{P}^2$: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Mina Aganagic, Johannes Walcher and Cumrun Vafa for many useful discussions.
-We would also like to thank the Simon Center for Geometry and Physics for hospitality during the Simons workshop 2011 where part of this work was carried out.
-AI was partly supported by the Higher Education Commission grant HEC-2052.
-CK was partly supported by the INFN Research Project TV12.
+We would also like to thank the Simon Center for Geometry and Physics for hospitality where part of this work was carried out.
+AI was partly supported by the Higher Education Commission grant HEC-20-2518.